Move to content

 • Master students must have their original work documents (which were attached to your application)

 Your student selection at Centria UAS will remain conditional until your eligibility and final original degree certificate have been verified as part of the registration process on campus.
-If you do not complete the registration process in person on campus before the deadline (30 September 2025), your conditional student selection will be cancelled (Law on Universities of Applied Sciences Act §25, §28 and §29).
+If you do not complete the registration process in person on campus before the field-specific deadline (30 September 2025 or 7 January 2026), your conditional student selection will be cancelled (Law on Universities of Applied Sciences Act §25, §28 and §29).
 Once the study place is cancelled, it cannot be restored or deferred.
 If you wish to become a student again, you will need to reapply in the next application round.

 Two female students laughing together in a park